phossa/phossa-route/README.md

   $dispatcher->dispatch();
   ```

-  `dispatch()` takes no arguments, it will collect information from super
+  `dispatch()` takes no arguments, it will collect informations from super
-  globals like `$_SERVER` and `$_REQUEST` and dispatch to the right routines
+  globals like `$_SERVER` and `$_REQUEST` and dispatches to the right routine
-  or callables base on route definitions.
+  or callable base on route definition.

 - **Dispatch with an Url**

-  Inside the script, user may redirect to a new url by,
+  Inside script, user may redirect to a new url by,

   ```php
   $dispatcher->dispatchUrl('GET', '/error404');
   ```
 - **Match instead of dispatching**

-  Instead of executing handlers by default, more control if using `match()`
+  Instead of executing handler, more control if using `match()`

   ```php
   // use info from $_SERVER etc.